MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### Will Process Mining use rights come with any other Power Platform or Dynamics 365 licenses?

 Process Mining Desktop capability and limited amount of Process Mining data storage capacity is included with the Power Automate Premium per user offer.
-We will update the Process Mining use rights as product truth matures in other Power Platform and Dynamics 365 products.
+We plan to update the Process Mining use rights in the future.

 #### Are Power BI Pro, Power BI Per User or Power BI premium capacity licenses required for this solution?
 If so, do any Power BI limitations come into play or is there a package price?

 Power BI licenses are not included in Power Automate Process Mining.
-In order to customize and analyze your process mining results further, you may want to acquire additional Power BI Pro\*, Power BI per user or Power BI premium capacity licenses if you haven't already done so.
-Pricing & Product Comparison \| Microsoft Power BI
+In order to customize and analyze your process mining results further, you may want to acquire additional Power BI Pro\*, Power BI per user, or Power BI premium capacity licenses if you haven't already done so.
+For more information, see [Power BI pricing](https://powerbi.microsoft.com/pricing/).

-> [!Note]
-> Power BI Pro is included in Microsoft 365 E5 and Office 365 E5.
+\* Power BI Pro is [included](https://www.microsoft.com/microsoft-365/enterprise/e5?activetab=pivot:overviewtab&rtc=1) in Microsoft 365 E5 and Office 365 E5.

-#### Can customers use the Power Platform Admin Center (PPAC) to assess their highest monthly Process Mining usage?
+#### Can customers use the Power Platform admin center to assess their highest monthly Process Mining usage?

 Yes, customers can assess their highest monthly Process Mining usage to understand capacity needed.
-Current and past usage data are available in the Power Platform Admin Center (PPAC).
+Current and past usage data are available in the [Power Platform admin enter](https://admin.powerplatform.microsoft.com/).

 #### How much capacity should I purchase if my company has occasional spikes?

 Capacity should be purchased for the peak utilization over a 12-month contract period.
-If customers experience monthly or seasonal spikes, they must purchase enough capacity to allow for this high "watermark" when estimating the amount of capacity needed per month.
+If customers experience monthly or seasonal spikes, they must purchase enough capacity to allow for this high *watermark* when estimating the amount of capacity needed per month.

 #### How much process mining capacity is included in the Power Automate Premium license?

 Customers that purchase the Power Automate Premium license will be able to use entitlements for task mining and limited data storage for process mining (<u>up to 50 MB</u>) at no additional charge.
-The per user license

 #### How much process mining capacity is included in the Power Automate Premium trial?